Key Takeaways

 Why You Should Consider a Civil Suit for Sexual Assault

-Although sexual assault is a felony exposing the perpetrator to a criminal trial, survivors, including teenage survivors with appropriate legal representation, may also sue to recover financial damages.
+Although sexual abuse and assault are felonies that expose the perpetrator to a criminal trial, survivors, including teenage survivors with appropriate legal representation, may also sue to recover financial damages through a civil case.
+In circumstances where the victim is a child, the best interest of the child is a key consideration, especially when pursuing legal action in court.

-A qualified team of sexual assault attorneys from Wagner Reese has the resources to help teenage survivors in the following ways:
+A qualified team of sexual abuse attorneys from Wagner Reese has the resources to help teenage survivors in the following ways:

 Why You Can Trust Wagner Reese